Roxtec/TransiterDesignerAPISampleCode/README.md

 It can be done in many different ways (see the NSwag link).
 Here we do it with an npm package called `nswag`.
 Note that this requires Node.js and the `npx` to be installed.

+1. Check if you have node installed:

+        node -v

+    It should return something like:
+    ```
+     >node -v
+     v12.18.3
+    ```
+    if it cant be found head over to: https://nodejs.org/en/download/ and download an installation.

+2. Install npx

+        npm install npx

-1. Run the following command from a PowerShell or command prompt:
+2. Run the following command from a PowerShell or command prompt:

         npx nswag swagger2csclient --core 3.1

-2. The program first asks about namespace of the generated classes.
+3. The program first asks about namespace of the generated classes.
 You can choose whatever you like; here we use _RtdApiCodeSamples_.

 3. Next, the program asks about the path or URL to swagger.json.
 Enter: https://transitdesigner.roxtec.com/api/docs/swagger.json